-Bachelor’s Degree, also known as an Undergraduate Degree, is a level 6 qualification you obtain after successfully completing a specialised academic course.
-Bachelor’s Degree title vary, depending on the area of study and the university you choose.
-You can become a Bachelor of Science (BSc), Bachelor of Arts (BA), or bachelor of medicine (MB).
-When you complete the course in Business Management, for example, you will become a Bachelor of Science, while liberal arts or social sciences programmes will lead to a Bachelor’s of Arts Degree.
+Bachelor’s Degree, also known as an Undergraduate Degree, is a level 6 qualification you obtain after successfully completing a specialized academic course.
+Bachelors Degree title vary, depending on the area of study and the university you choose.
+You can become a Bachelor of Science (BSc), Bachelor of Arts (BA), or a bachelor of medicine (MB).
+When you complete the course in Business Management, for example, you will become a Bachelor of Science, while liberal arts or social sciences programs will lead to a Bachelor’s of Arts Degree.

 How is Bachelor’s Degree valued?

-- Students who do not achieve honours may be awarded an ordinary degree, sometimes known as a “pass”.
+- Students who do not achieve honors may be awarded an ordinary degree, sometimes known as a “pass”.

 What is the difference between the Bachelor’s Degree gained in the UK and the US?

-Although the British Higher Education system vary from the one in the United States, there is no much difference when it comes to the Bachelor’s Degree programmes.
-In both countries the degrees can be obtained at a university, however US bachelor’s degree being equivalent to a British pass degree, due to the much higher degree of specialisation in the UK.
+Although the British Higher Education system varies from the one in the United States, there is not much difference when it comes to the Bachelor’s Degree programs.
+In both countries the degrees can be obtained at a university, however, a US bachelor’s degree being equivalent to a British pass degree, due to the much higher degree of specialization in the UK.

 The main difference lies in the duration of the whole course.
-Bachelor’s Degree programmes in the US usually take 4 years to complete, while the British universities offer the courses lasting 3 years only.
+Bachelors Degree programs in the US usually take 4 years to complete, while the British universities offer courses lasting 3 years only.

 Universities in the UK offer a wide range of Undergraduate Degree courses.
 All you need to do is to decide on the subject and… do your research.

-Some Higher Education colleges, such as Mont Rose work together with the universities, and also offer Bachelor’s Degree courses, approved and designed by the university academic authorities.
-They are usually run as a one-year top-up programme, available to those who have already completed a two-years HND course.
+Some Higher Education colleges, such as Mont Rose work together with the universities, and also offer Bachelors Degree courses, approved and designed by the university academic authorities.
+They are usually run as a one-year top-up program, available to those who have already completed a two-years HND course.

 How long does it take to obtain the Bachelor’s Degree?

-Full-time Bachelor’s Degree courses usually take three to four years, depending on the programme.
-Most UK universities decide on September or October as the courses’ starting dates, however there are many that provide the intake more than once a year.
+Full-time Bachelor’s Degree courses usually take three to four years, depending on the program.
+Most UK universities decide on September or October as the courses’ starting dates, however, there are many that provide the intake more than once a year.

-Working together with Bucks New university, Mont Rose College enrol students for their Business Management, International Hospitality and Health and Social Care top-up courses three times a year – for January, April or September intakes.
+Working together with Bucks New University, Mont Rose College enroll students for their Business Management, International Hospitality, and Health and Social Care top-up courses three times a year – for January, April, or September intakes.

 What can slow me down?

-Completing your Bachelor’s Degree course in time may be a challenge, especially to those who also have full-time jobs, or family commitments.
-They can opt for a part-time study, which will involve less time during the week, but will extend the course for up to six or even eight years, depending on the programme.
+Completing your Bachelors Degree course in time may be a challenge, especially to those who also have full-time jobs, or family commitments.
+They can opt for a part-time study, which will involve less time during the week but will extend the course for up to six or even eight years, depending on the program.

 Some students may need to take some time out for various reasons during the course of their degree, resulting in a delayed graduation time.

-How can I enrol for the Bachelor’s Degree programme?
+How can I enroll in the Bachelors Degree program?

-Enrolment process may vary from one university to another, in terms of the documents you have to provide and the application form.
-Most institutions now accept on-line applications and scans of your documents only, while others still require you to come in person and show the original documents to their admission staff members.
+The enrolment process may vary from one university to another, in terms of the documents you have to provide and the application form.
+Most institutions now accept online applications and scans of your documents only, while others still require you to come in person and show the original documents to their admission staff members.

-The university may refuse your entry based on the foreign High School Diploma, and direct you a Foundation (also known as Pathway) course instead.
-It will lead you to the same Bachelor’s Degree, but may require one more year of academic studies.
+The university may refuse your entry based on the foreign High School Diploma, and direct you to a Foundation (also known as Pathway) course instead.
+It will lead you to the same Bachelors Degree but may require one more year of academic studies.